kuninethan95/dsc-phase-2-project/READme.md

 - Eliminated outliers using either IQR method or Z-scores
 - Performed multiple multilinear regression analyses to determine the most relevant features for inferring a home's value
 - Provided accompanying visualizations
+- Share iterations of how the model reached it's final and most accurate form
+- Illustrate and interpret the results of the model